ElemeFE/element/examples/docs/es/table.md

 ### Table with custom header

 Customize table header so it can be even more customized.
-:::demo You can customize how the header looks by [Default slot content](https://vuejs.org/v2/guide/components-slots.html#Default-Slot-Content).
+:::demo You can customize how the header looks by header [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
 ```html
 <template>
   <el-table